benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 a number of software companies have sprung up in recent years specialising in people analysitcs for the workplace

-if you're filling out questionaires at work, using the corporate social networking tools (yammer, etc.), crowd-sourcing ideation tools, email, doing surveys, etc, there may be other "unspoken" reasons ... they're analysing you.

 big brother, people analytics, vanilla drone compartmental persona and life, just to be chosen by a corp/employer... otherwise unemployable.